-Safety Make sure you follow all safety precautions noted in this owner's manual and in any manufacturer's operators manual when preparing to travel.
-Before le eaving home: Make sure all fluids are at proper levels (engine oil, transmission fluid, engine coolant, power steering fluid and windshield washer fluid).
-Check the fuel gauge and lights on the motor home.
+- Make sure all fluids are at proper levels (engine oil, transmission fluid, engine coolant, power steering fluid and windshield washer fluid). - O Check the fuel gauge and lights on the motor home.
 Have someone observe the operation of all exterior lights while you activate the controls.
-Check the turn signal and high beam indicators on the instrument panel.
-Examine the tires for excessive tread wear or uneven wear patterns.
+Check the turn signal and high beam indicators on the instrument panel. - Examine the tires for excessive tread wear or uneven wear patterns.
 Check for stones, nails, glass or other objects lodged in the tread.
-Inspect for tread cuts or sidewall cracks.
-Check tire pressure and correct according to manufacturer specifications.
-Check wheel nuts for tightness.
-Inspect and work all interior and exterior latches and locks and lube if necessary.
-Make sure the batteries are fully charged and installed correctly.
-Turn ON the motor home 12-volt battery disconnect switch.
-Inspect the power cord and carefully clean the contacts if necessary.
-Plug in the power cord to an appropriate power source.
-Turn on the interior lights and check outlets for polarity.
+Inspect for tread cuts or sidewall cracks. - Check tire pressure and correct according to manufacturer specifications. - Check wheel nuts for tightness. - o Inspect and work all interior and exterior latches and locks and lube if necessary. - o Make sure the batteries are fully charged and installed correctly. - Turn ON the motor home 12-volt battery disconnect switch. - Inspect the power cord and carefully clean the contacts if necessary.
+Plug in the power cord to an appropriate power source. - Turn on the interior lights and check outlets for polarity.
 If needed, replace any blown fuses.
-Check the circuit breakers and test the GFCI circuits.
-Inspect and turn on the propane gas system (if so equipped).
+Check the circuit breakers and test the GFCI circuits. - o Inspect the propane gas system (if so equipped).
 If you have any questions, contact your independent dealer or a qualified propane gas service representative for assistance.
 If the propane system is functioning properly, test any pilot lights or direct spark ignition features.
-Inspect and test all safety detectors.
+Do not travel with propane system on. - Inspect and test all safety detectors.
 If needed, replace any drained or discharged batteries.
-If you have a defective or damaged safety detector, replace it immediately.
-Inspect the leveling jacks for operation.
-If needed, perform maintenance as per the manufacturer's information.
-Test all exterior and interior lights.
-Replace any bulbs that are burnt out.
-Prepare the chassis portion of the motor home for the camping season in accordance with the Chassis Guide.
-Wash the exterior of the motor home.
-Do a sealant inspection and repair as necessary.
-De-winterize and sanitize system.
-If you are towing a vehicle, connect it to the motor home and test all connections and lights (if applicable).
-Test brakes for proper operation.
-Fill the fresh water tank.
-Disconnect, drain and store the garden hose on the bracket.
-Check the seat belt buckles and release mechanisms for positive action and secure connections.
+If you have a defective or damaged safety detector, replace it immediately. - Inspect the leveling jacks for operation.
+If needed, perform maintenance as per the manufacturer's information. - o Test all exterior and interior lights.
+Replace any bulbs that are burnt out. - Prepare the chassis portion of the motor home for the camping season in accordance with the Chassis Guide. - Wash the exterior of the motor home.
+Do a sealant inspection and repair as necessary. - o De-winterize and sanitize system. - If you are towing a vehicle, connect it to the motor home and test all connections and lights (if applicable). - Test brakes for proper operation. - Fill the fresh water tank.
+Disconnect, drain and store the garden hose on the bracket - Check the seat belt buckles and release mechanisms for positive action and secure connections.